Teyras/MT/text/chapters/240_scheduling_evaluation.md

 \label{lb-lateness-two-phase}](img/lb/lateness,uniform_large,two_phase_large.tex)

 ![Lateness classification for each queue manager over time for the
-\texttt{simple+para\_small} workload
+\texttt{common+para\_small} workload
-\label{lb-lateness-simple-para-small}](img/lb/lateness,two_types_small,simple+para_small.tex)
+\label{lb-lateness-simple-para-small}](img/lb/lateness,two_types_small,common+para_small.tex)

-Our second observation is that the `single-spt` algorithm performs better or similarly well as the others on all measured workloads, as long as we are concerned about the number of jobs processed on time.
-This fact can be seen in Figure \ref{lb-lateness-two-phase}, where most queue managers initially perform rather well, but their performance drops dramatically after roughly 250 jobs, while `single_spt` still manages to process a part of the jobs on time.
-The `oagm` and `single_lf` algorithms also seem to have somewhat better results than other algorithms.
-In the case of `single_lf`, this should be attributed to coincidence, since this workload employs identical workloads and all jobs are considered equal by the queue manager.
+Our second observation is that the `1/spt/` algorithm performs better or similarly well as the others on all measured workloads, as long as we are concerned about the number of jobs processed on time.
+This fact can be seen in Figure \ref{lb-lateness-two-phase}, where most queue managers initially perform rather well, but their performance drops dramatically after roughly 250 jobs, while `1/spt/` still manages to process a part of the jobs on time.
+The `1/oagm/` and `1/lf/` algorithms also seem to have somewhat better results than other algorithms.
+In the case of `1/lf/`, this should be attributed to coincidence, since this workload employs identical workloads and all jobs are considered equal by the queue manager.

-Another occurence of this trend is the `simple+para_small` workload, whose lateness classification can be seen in Figure
+Another occurence of this trend is the `common+para_small` workload, whose lateness classification can be seen in Figure
-\ref{lb-lateness-simple-para-small}.
-The results show `single_spt` to be the best performing algorithm, with `oagm` on the second place.
-In this case, `single_spt` prevails not only in terms of the number of jobs processed on times, but also in terms of the number of jobs that were processed late or extremely late.
+\ref{lb-lateness-common-para-small}.
+The results show `1/spt/` to be the best performing algorithm, with `1/oagm/` on the second place.
+In this case, `1/spt/` prevails not only in terms of the number of jobs processed on times, but also in terms of the number of jobs that were processed late or extremely late.

 The last observation we made is that the exact mechanism of processing time estimation does not cause a noticeable change in the ratio of lateness classes.